Keep Korma And Curry On - Curry Recipes

 3 bay leaves

-combine the the curry powder, turmeric, cornflour, sugar and 5ml salt, add the vinegar and water, stir well until the cornflour is incorporated, add to the sauted onions.
+4. Combine the curry powder, turmeric, cornflour, sugar, and 5ml salt; add the vinegar and water, and stir well until the cornflour is incorporated.
+Add to the sautéed onions.

-bring to the boil and saute for 3 minutes until cooked through, remove from the stove and cool completely.
+5. Bring to the boil and sauté for 3 minutes until cooked through; remove from the stove and cool completely.

-thread the pieces of meat onto the skewers althernating the lamb with pork.
+8. Thread the meat onto the skewers, alternating lamb and pork.

-pour the remainder of the marinade over the skewers and leave to stand until needed.
-Grill on the open fire or in the oven.
+9. Pour the remaining marinade over the skewers and leave to stand until needed—Grill on the open fire or in the oven.

-We had an opportunity to return to our Honey Badger on Friday afternoon, just to check on the progress and once again we were pleasantly surprised with the rapid progress made.
+We had an opportunity to return to our Honey Badger on Friday afternoon to check on the progress, and once again we were pleasantly surprised by the rapid progress.
 We’re (read: Maricha) confident in thinking we might have her by next weekend.
 I am planning a maiden trip.
 Butch is a sceptic and says I must not get my hopes up.

-We returned home via the beach front filled with families sporting rolled up sleeves and trouser legs, while children frolicked in the lagoon, some even picnicking all enjoying an Indian summer’s day.
-Thundering waves came rolling in which accounted for the mist covering the mountain.
-The Overberg’s rolling hills are grass green as the wheat shoots are sprouting after the rains.
+We returned home via the beachfront, filled with families sporting rolled-up sleeves and trouser legs, while children frolicked in the lagoon, some even picnicking, all enjoying an Indian summer’s day.
+Thundering waves rolled in, creating the mist that covered the mountain.
+The Overberg’s rolling hills are emerald as the wheat shoots are sprouting after the rains.
 A good crop can be expected.

-Theewaterskloof dam seems fuller too albeit not nearly overflowing as it did once upon a time when winters were winters and global warming was a buzz phrase used by politicians.
+Theewaterskloof Dam seems fuller too, though not nearly as full as it once was, when winters were winters and global warming was a buzz phrase politicians used.

 Photo: “Politicians discussing global warming” — that’s what social media users have dubbed this tiny puddle sculpture by Spanish street artist Isaac Cordal.